 The key to performance-based decisions is an impartial view of global and regional performance between CDNs.
 To determine CDN performance, vendor-neutral tools and application-appropriate analytics should be employed.
-Latency is a reasonable proxy for many performance elements, but it may not tell the whole story.
+Latency can be a reasonable proxy for some performance elements, but it may not tell the whole story.
 Public domain tools like pingdom.com and webpagetest.org, and commercial tools from Cedexis to Conviva can provide you with deeper analytics specific to your application.

-Third-party data snapshots from the Internet and from client-side telemetry will help you identify average performance as well as any specific time-of-day challenges your prospective vendors may be experiencing.
+Third-party data snapshots from the Internet and from client-side telemetry can help you identify average performance as well as any specific time-of-day challenges your prospective vendors may be experiencing.
 Once you have that powerful data, you can create a traffic-distribution policy that maximises both performance and cost efficiencies.
 Real-time and historical reporting Application Protocol Interfaces (APIs) from your CDN vendors, or third-party analytics engines, can further enable efficient and appropriate traffic shifts at a high level using server-side data.

 Client-side telemetry takes this approach to the next level, providing data that is a direct reflection of actual end-user experience.
-This telemetry provides average and discrete viewing bit rates, rebuffering percentages, fatal (restart) errors, and a host of other diagnostic data that can be critical to traffic-balancing decisions and troubleshooting.
+This telemetry can provide statistics such as average and discrete viewing bitrates, rebuffering percentages, fatal (restart) errors, and a host of other diagnostic data that can be important to traffic-balancing decisions and troubleshooting.